 - Online shopping cart

-The only limit to the project you decide to pursue is your own imagination.
-Of course, you should start small, to make sure that you do not take on too many tasks at once.
-But as you start to feel more comfortable with the language, you can scale up your projects to use more queries and more complex SQL commands.
+When it comes to what project to work on, the sky is the limit.
+Of course, you should start small and focus on simple SQL projects.
+Make sure you do not take on too many tasks at once.
+When you feel comfortable, you can scale up your SQL projects to use more queries and more complex SQL commands.

 Step 3: Document Your Learning

 When learning SQL, it can be tempting to write an elaborate SQL query, download its results, and call it a day.
 Once you’ve written a query, you’ll have generated the data you need.
 However, this approach skips one key part of the development process: documentation.

 Writing documentation allows you to analyze your findings and test your results.
 You’ll learn to validate whether an outcome of a query or project was what you expected.
 When you’re getting started, your documentation can be as simple as taking notes throughout your development process.